tecfu/tty-table/README.md

 [Working example](http://htmlpreview.github.io/?https://raw.githubusercontent.com/tecfu/tty-table/master/examples/browser-example.html)

 > Note that neither ASCI colors nor default borders are rendered in the browser.
-> An alternative border style, as shown below, can be used by setting the option:
+> An alternative border style, as shown below, should be used by setting the following option:
 >
 > ```
 > borderStyle : 2